nmrcardoso/LatticeU1/README.md

 Code includes:
 - Isotropic and Anisotropic lattice
 - Multilevel for PP*
+  - default non-generic with 2 and 4 for the number of time slices at level 0 and 1 respectively
+  - added generic one with the number of time slices at level 0 and 1 choosen by the user
 - Multilevel for PP*O (charges placed along z direction)
   - to calculate (Ex², Ey², Ez², Bx², By², Bz²)
   - to calculate (Ex, Ey, Ez, Bx, By, Bz)  <-- Needs to be reviewed
+  - default non-generic with 2 and 4 for the number of time slices at level 0 and 1 respectively
+  - added generic one with the number of time slices at level 0 and 1 choosen by the user
 - APE smearing (to check)
 - Multihit smearing
 - Wilson Loop